Mr2P/breadcrumb-block/readme.txt

 * [Content Blocks Builder](https://wordpress.org/plugins/content-blocks-builder) - A tool to create blocks, patterns or variations easily for your site directly on the Block Editor.
 * [Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block) - A block to display a meta field or an ACF field as a block.
 It can also be used in the Query Loop block.
-* [Block Enhancements](https://wordpress.org/plugins/block-enhancements) - A plugin to add more useful features to blocks likes: icons, box-shadow, transform...
+* [Block Enhancements](https://wordpress.org/plugins/block-enhancements) - A plugin to add more useful features to blocks like icons, box-shadow, transform, hover style...
 * [Icon Separator](https://wordpress.org/plugins/icon-separator) - A tiny block just like the core/separator block but with the ability to add an icon to it.
 * [SVG Block](https://wordpress.org/plugins/svg-block) - A block to insert inline SVG images easily and safely.
 It also bundles with more than 3000 icons and some common non-rectangular dividers.
 * [Counting Number Block](https://wordpress.org/plugins/counting-number-block) - A block to display a number that has the number-counting effect.